guardian/dev-nginx/README.md

 domain-root: <optional, defaults to `local.dev-gutools.co.uk`>
 ```

-Each mapping can supports the following fields:
+Each mapping supports the following fields:

 #### prefix

 **required**

 This is the domain prefix used for the service and will be prepended to the domain.
-The default domain is `local.dev-gutools.co.uk` but this can be overridden via configuration or
+The default domain is `local.dev-gutools.co.uk`
+but this can be overridden using the `domain-root` key at the top level (to apply to all mappings) or in a mapping (to set the domain root for just that mapping).

 #### port

-Defaults to 443 for secure services, and 80 otherwise.
-This is typically required.
+**required**

-This sets the port used for the backend service.
+This sets the port that will be proxied - i.e. the upstream backend service.
 These are commonly in the 9XXXs or 8XXXs.

 #### websocket